byu-imaal/dohjs/README.md

 Checkout our [examples](examples) to see dohjs in action.
 See [examples/README](examples/README.md) for a description of the examples.

+To serve thr examples, run `npm start`.
+Your browser will open up to an index of your current directory, then just navigate to the examples and open whatever html file you were wanting to look at.
 # Docs

 API documentation for dohjs can be found in [docs/README.md](docs/README.md).